nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

 - Registers the model to the Model Registry and labels it as "Staging"

 Change the parameters at the top of the notebook to read the dataset from where you write it in the data prep notebook, and to establish a mlflow model path specific to you.
-[TODO: update the notebook to require parameters at the top]

 Run this notebook.

-7. Review the refactored model evaluation logic in the `part_1_3_evaluating.ipynb`
+7. Review the refactored model evaluation logic in the `notebooks/part_1_3_evaluating.ipynb` notebook.

 This modular notebook focused on model evaluation does the following: